Autodesk/synthesis/fission/README.md

 ### Scene Renderer

-The Scene Renderer is our interface with rendering within the Canvas.
-This is primarily done via ThreeJS, however can be extended later on.
+The Scene Renderer is our interface for rendering within the Canvas.
+This is primarily done via ThreeJS, however it can be extended later on.

 ### Physics System

-This Physics System is our interface with Jolt, ensuring objects are properly handled and provides utility functions that are more custom fit to our purposes.
+This Physics System is our interface with Jolt, ensuring objects are properly handled and providing utility functions that are more custom-fit to our purposes.

 [Jolt Physics Architecture](https://jrouwe.github.io/JoltPhysics/)

 ### Input System

-The input system listens for and records key presses and joystick positions to be used by robots.
-It also maps robot behaviors (such as an arcade drivetrain or an arm) to specific keys through customizable input schemes.
+The Input System listens for and records key presses and joystick positions to be used by robots.
+It also maps robot behaviors (e.g. an arcade drivetrain or an arm) to specific keys through customizable input schemes.

 ### UI System